juaninicolai/chronocademy/NOTES.md

   - validate email on next (partial work done)
   - initialize initial signup state as null to prevent pages from being accessible if not going through flow
-  - use countries, timezone, language from database (add seed)
   - protect login pages when there is an active session, redirect users to /app (consider using layout)

 - Refine: